hackbg/ganesha/tests/README.md

 ```

+Stderr
 ```
-(node:101451) ExperimentalWarning: --experimental-loader is an experimental feature.
+(node:147259) ExperimentalWarning: --experimental-loader is an experimental feature.
 This feature could change at any time (Use `node --trace-warnings ...` to show where the warning was created) file:///home/user/Lab/5/ganesha/tests/cases/Node_Literate_MJS_static_import_dependency_Literate_CJS/source.mjs.md:3 import { exitCode } from "target"